-After his graduation, brevet Second Lieutenant Van Dorn served in the 7th U.S. Cavalry stationed at Fort Pike, Louisiana.
+After his graduation, brevet Second Lieutenant Van Dorn served in the 7th U.S. Infantry stationed at Fort Pike, Louisiana.
 While serving at the federal arsenal at Fort Morgan, Alabama, he wed Godbold in 1843.
 He eventually was transferred with his regiment to the star-shaped Fort Texas on the north bank of the Rio Grande in what is now Brownsville, Texas.
 The fort was situated in contested territory that the Mexicans claimed belonged to them.
 He was one of the soldiers who defended the fort against an attack in May 1846 by General Mariano Arista’s Mexican Army.

 He tramped with General Zachary Taylor’s army into northern Mexico in September 1846 and fought with the victorious American forces in the Battle of Monterey.
-The 7th U.S. Cavalry was transferred to General Winfield Scott’s army for the pending expedition to the Mexican Gulf port of Veracruz in early 1847.
+The 7th U.S. Infantry was transferred to General Winfield Scott’s army for the pending expedition to the Mexican Gulf port of Veracruz in early 1847.
 Having received a promotion to first lieutenant, Van Dorn served as an aide-de-camp on the staff of General Persifor F. Smith, who commanded the 1st Brigade of the 2nd Division in Scott’s army.
 He would be in the thick of the fighting as the moved war into the Valley of Mexico.

 Although he had been an unruly student, he appeared to be establishing himself as a fine soldier.
 He was brevetted captain for gallantry at Cerro Gordo, and again brevetted major for his bravery at Contreras and Churubusco.
 “No young officer came out of the Mexican War with a more enviable reputation, earning commendations for his actions at Fort Texas, Cerro Gordo, and Mexico City,” wrote Maj.
 Gen. Dabney H. Maury of Van Dorn’s performance during the war.